 - You may even use this Diatomaceous earth in your yard but this will need a large quantity of the powder.

 Precaution: Always buy the food grade DE.
-While this Diatomaceous earth is non toxic, it is still a fine powder that may get messy and irritate your eyes or throat.
-So, it is desirable to wear a face mask while working with any such fine talc like powder.
+While this Diatomaceous earth is non-toxic, it is still a fine powder that may get messy and irritate your eyes or throat.
+So, it is desirable to wear a face mask while working with any such fine talc-like powder.
 Don’t ever buy DE used for pool filtration systems as they are hazardous when breathed in.
 Diatomaceous Earth, however, is not so effective in humid environments and also when it is wet.
 Use it in dry form only.
-Try to avoid DE from coming in contact of the skin of your pets as this may dry out their skin.
+Try to avoid DE from coming in contact with the skin of your pets as this may dry out their skin.